cambridge-cares/CitiesKG/CEA_AGENT/README.md

     timeseriesclient.properties
 ```

-The username and password for the postgreSQL database need to be provided in:
+The username and password for the postgreSQL database need to be provided in single-word text files in:
 ```
 ./credentials/
     postgres_username.txt